yobed/react-portfolio/README.md

-# Currently creating a portfolio using React.
+# old start of portfolio (learned react & other)
-# Plans may change in the future so this is only a test website.
+# unfortunately my old finished portfolio is gone (on old PC I build which resetted)